RokiyaAbdElsatar/clinic-management-system-C/Readme.md

 - Manage patients and appointments via the dashboard.

 ## Notes

-- All patient data is stored in memory (not persistent).
 - Images for backgrounds are in the `images/` folder.

 ## Authors